SanaKhan2000/Test1/README.md

 # Test1
-This is for git and github
+This is for git and github.